 When the parties challenged different recommendations of the special master, the district court adopted the special master's recommendation that the Late Claims were precluded.
 However, the district court rejected the special master's "alternative basis for disallowance" recommendation, reasoning that the special master lacked the power to address BCID's arguments implicating the scope of the existing decrees.
-The United States timely appeals the district court's ruling that the Late Claims are precluded.
+BCID timely appeals the district court's ruling that the Late Claims are precluded and rejection of the special master's "alternative basis for disallowance."